Matcha, Chia, and Coconut Popsicles

 - Pour the mixture into a large Mason jar, add the chia and shake vigorously.
 Set aside for 10 minutes, then shake vigorously again.

-- Pour the mix into the popsicle molds and freeze for 4 hours.
+- Pour the mix into the popsicle moulds and freeze for 4 hours.

 - While the popsicles are freezing, prepare the simple syrup.